-Peter Greig was appointed to the Board in 2011, and has recently taken on the role of Treasurer.
+Was appointed to the Board in 2011, and has recently taken on the role of Treasurer.
 Peter is a Chartered Accountant who has extensive experience with law centres.
 He was Honorary Auditor of Brent Community Law Centre and has acted as auditor in the past for a number of other Law Centres.
 Peter has worked in a senior role in several posts within the voluntary and government sectors, most recently as Director of Special Projects in the Finance Services directorate of the Metropolitan Police and as Budget manager at the Greater London Authority.
 His previous posts include Finance Director of Centrepoint and Financial Controller of the Arts Council.
-Having failed at retirement once he is now Finance Manager of the English Folk Dance and Song Society.

-Peter has always combined his employment with voluntary sector work and as well as the Law Centre is currently on the Board of the Ridiculusmus theatre Company, and on the executive committee of Action for Children's Arts.
+Peter has always combined his employment with voluntary sector work and as well as the Law Centre is also currently on the Board of the Ridiculusmus Theatre Company.

 Derek Sutton has been involved with the various changes which the law centre service in Wandsworth and adjoining boroughs have undergone for the past 31 years.
 He has been Chair of the law centre and served on the board for most of these 31 years except for a break of 8 years as a Wandsworth Councillor.
 Currently Derek is Secretary of South West London Law Centres.
 Derek is also a representative of Battersea & Wandsworth TUC on the board.